-People seem to love ranking lists.
-It seems that the majority of articles posted on social media and television shows on basic cable are ranking something, from the prettiest celebrities to the best songs of the 1980's.
-The fascination with college ranking lists has been around for over 30 years since the U.S. News & World Report debuted its list in 1983.
+People love ranking lists.
+There are tons of TV shows and articles ranking something, from the prettiest celebrities to the best songs of the 1980s.
+The fascination with college ranking lists has been around for over 30 years, ever since the U.S. News & World Report debuted its list in 1983.
 There are quite a few college ranking lists out there, but which ones are the best ones?
 Which ones should you look at?

 The Benefits of Using College Ranking Lists

 From looking at college ranking lists, you can discover colleges you may not have been familiar with that could be a good fit for you.
 By looking at these lists, you may find a school that matches what you're looking for in a college.